-However, because browser fingerprinting is such an effective identifier, and because traditional persistent identifiers like the third-party cookie are slowly-but-surely being phased out, the technique has also garnered attention from the digital advertising industry.
-While there’s no data on how widespread use of fingerprinting is in digital advertising–Google has banned the technique on its platform–there are stories of ad tech vendors using fingerprinting to get around tracking restrictions, and the technique has been suggested as a replacement for the soon-to-be defunct third-party cookie.
+However, because browser fingerprinting is such an effective identifier, and because traditional persistent identifiers like the third-party cookie are slowly but surely being phased out, the technique has also garnered attention from the digital advertising industry.
+While there’s no data on how widespread the use of fingerprinting is in digital advertising–Google has banned the technique on its platform–there are stories of ad tech vendors using fingerprinting to get around tracking restrictions, and the technique has been suggested as a replacement for the soon-to-be-defunct third-party cookie.

 How to Block Browser Fingerprinting

 For privacy-conscious users, browser fingerprinting presents a challenge to overcome, and unfortunately, there is no good solution for blocking device fingerprinting.

 Because the data collected to create these identifiers is essential to the operation of most websites, users can’t just turn them off in browser settings and move on without fundamentally breaking their browsing experience.
 And because hashes are not stored on the user device like a tracking cookie, they are much harder to block and delete.